rookiescientist-andre/Whats-My-Flight-Status/README.md

 GitHub: @therookiescientist-andre

 ## Overview
   The *Wall Street Journal* recently released their annual airlines rankings, where United Airlines dropped out of the top five.
 Now at \#6 due to a variety of issues, including recent plane troubles (i.e., the Boeing 737s over the last few years), the company’s executive team decided to tackle the issues with growing flight delays to regain consumer confidence.
-I’ve been hired to create an algorithm that can predict flight delays, which will be deployed as an app for consumers to be able to track their flights.
+I’ve been hired to create an algorithm that can predict flight delays, using flight data from Kaggle.com that contains airport, airline, and weather information.
+The aim is to deploy an app that consumers can use for better travel planning and take pre-emptive measures in flight delay situations.
+Using deep learning and neural networks, my model is 30.3% precise in classifying flights as delayed or not delayed, and will continue to be tuned to reduce the amount of false positive cases.

   ![Header picture from Unsplash](images/readme_header.jpg)